 Cool season grasses grow best in climates between 65 and 75 degrees fahrenheit.

-Most grasses used for lawns are cool season grasses.
-Common cool season grasses are tall fescue grass and buffalo grass.
+Most grasses used for northern lawns and lawns in the transitional zone are cool season grasses.
+Common cool season grasses are tall fescue grass, perennial rye, Kentucky bluegrass, and buffalo grass.

 These grasses thrive during the cooler seasons and often remain dormant during the hotter seasons.

 The University of Missouri extension recommends that “dormant lawns should receive at least 1 inch of water every two or three weeks during summer to prevent complete turfgrass loss.”

 Prefer to prevent summer dormancy?
 For a lawn to remain active and green through the summer, more water is required (1 to 1-1/2 inches weekly).

 Warm Season Grasses